EZ64cool/obs-hadowplay/README.md

 In an attempt to move away from ShadowPlay and it's lack of customization, I thought I'd bring the useful functionality over to OBS.

-This includes automatic replay buffer start/stop based on a game capture within the active scene and the moving of replays/reordings into folders named after the game-capture subject.
+This includes automatic replay buffer start/stop based on hooked captures within the active scene and the organisation of replays/recordings into folders named after the capture subject.

 ## Changelog
+* v2.0.0
+  * Now works with all types of window-capture and game-capture
+  * Improved capture subject name retrieval
+    * No longer relies on enumerating fullscreen apps.
+    * Grabs the top active capture's Product Description, Product Name or exe name at the time of saving.
+    * Exceptions now only need to target applications that can be captured.

 * v1.2.2
   * Added user settings under the Tools menu
     * Automatic replay buffer can now be toggled off